Androz2091/discord-player/docs/migrating/migrating.md

 #### FFmpeg or Avconv

 FFmpeg or Avconv is required for media transcoding.
-You can get it from [https://ffmpeg.org](https://ffmpeg.org) or by installing it from npm:
+You can get it from [https://ffmpeg.org](https://www.ffmpeg.org/download.html) or by installing it from npm:

 ```bash
 $ npm install ffmpeg-static
 ```

+You can get avconv from [https://libav.org/download](https://libav.org/download).

 #### Streaming Library